-Montana AmeriCorps State FFY2023 Competitive Program Grant
+FFY2024 Montana AmeriCorps State Competitive Program Grant

-NOTICE OF FUNDING OPPORTUNITY (NOFO) REQUEST FOR PROPOSALS (RFP)
+NOTICE OF FUNDING OPPORTUNITY (NOFO)

-This Notice outlines the process for applying for an AmeriCorps State grant, funded by the Corporation for National and Community Service (CNCS) doing business as AmeriCorps, administered and overseen by the Montana Governor's Office of Community Service (OCS aka ServeMontana).
+This Notice outlines the process for applying for an AmeriCorps State grant, funded by the Corporation for National and Community Service (CNCS) doing business as AmeriCorps, administered and overseen by the Montana Governor's Office of Community Service (GOCS aka ServeMontana).
 The level and timing of grant funding is subject to annual appropriations.
-OCS reserves the right to modify any component of this RFP, at any time.
+GOCS reserves the right to modify any component of this Notice anytime.